Tracey Trench

 Tracey Trench is an American film producer.
 A Harvard University cum laude graduate in anthropology and a UCLA Anderson School of Management MBA, she has worked for the Hong Kong Trade Development Council, Creative Artists Agency, and Oriental DreamWorks.

+Trench grew up in Terre Haute, Indiana, the daughter of two school teachers.

-Tracey is the winner of the 1999 Alfred I. duPont–Columbia University Award with writer director Laura Angélica Simón for the documentary Fear and Learning at Hoover Elementary.
-She and writer-director Simón also were nominated for the Grand Jury Prize and they won the prestigious Freedom of Expression Award at the Sundance Film Festival.
-That year, Tracey (with Simón) was also nominated for an Emmy Award.
+Trench is the winner of the 1999 Alfred I. duPont–Columbia University Award with writer director Laura Angélica Simón for the documentary Fear and Learning at Hoover Elementary.
+She and Simón also were nominated for the Grand Jury Prize and won the Freedom of Expression Award at the Sundance Film Festival.
+That year, Trench (with Simón) was also nominated for an Emmy Award.